Matric Rewrite Centres | Everything You Need to Know

 • Below 21 years of age

-• Matriculates less than three years ago
+• Matriculated less than three years ago

-What are the Types of Matric Rewrite Centres?
+What Are The Types Of Matric Rewrite Centres?

 Students also have the option of choosing from offline and online centres.
 They can attend classes full-time, which means Monday through Friday, or they can opt for a part-time centre, which offers weekend classes.
-The table below helps differentiate between the various types of matric rewrite centres.

 CriteriaGovernment Sponsored CentresPrivate Matric Rewrite CentresOnline Matric Rewrite Centres